 Many people have heard the sorrowful wooing calls and hoots of the mourning dove.
 After all, they have a wide range that includes all of Central and North America.
 Although its hoot is often confused for an owl’s, the mourning dove is a very different sort of bird that is easily recognized by its distinct silhouette and the fact that they often appear in pairs.

-The foods mourning doves eat also separates them from owls and other birds.
+The foods mourning doves eat also separate them from owls and other birds.
 You will not see a mourning dove swoop down to catch a field mouse.

 What do mourning doves eat?
 Let’s take a look at what you can put out in your yard to entice mourning doves to come back and fill your terrace with song.